operator-framework/operator-sdk/website/content/en/docs/overview/operator-capabilities.md

 ![operator-capability-level](/operator-capability-level.png)

 Each capability level is associated with a certain set of management features the Operator offers around the managed workload.
 Operator that do not manage a workload and/or are delegating to off-clusters orchestration services would remain at Level 1.
-Capability levels are accumulating, i.e. Level 3 capabilities require all capabilities desired from Level 1 and 2.
+Capability levels are designated from level 1 to level 5.
+Each capability represents its own set of features and may be independent of each other.

 ## Terminology